ZabalaAitor/benchmarking/README.md

 These three folders (data/, repeatmasker/ and genomic_elements/) are essential for running the pipeline.

-## 📊 Results
+## 📊 Outputs

-The results of the benchmarking analysis are available at:
+The ouputs of the benchmarking analysis are available at:
 🔗 [https://zenodo.org/records/15783795](https://zenodo.org/records/15783795)